In order to grow as a business, you have to learn from the best in the business. And when it comes to retail, it doesn’t get much better than Apple.

 When Apple released their financial results for its fiscal 2018 fourth quarter, it was revealed to be a quarterly revenue of $62.9 billion, an increase of 20 percent from the year-ago quarter, with services revenue reaching an all-time high of $10 billion.

-According to recent data, Apple remains the top retailer in the sales per square foot category, earning $5,546 per square foot of retail space, which makes it more than three times more profitable on this measure than the leading apparel retailer, Lululemon Athletica, at $1,560 per square foot.
+According to Marketing Charts, Apple remains the top retailer in the sales per square foot category, earning $5,546 per square foot of retail space, which makes it more than three times more profitable on this measure than the leading apparel retailer, Lululemon Athletica, at $1,560 per square foot.

 Numbers aside, it’s also the “Apple” appeal that retailers should study and emulate.
 People camp out for their new product launches, their stores are constantly filled, and they have a great reputation among customers and employees.

 What does it take to achieve success and gain a veritable cult following?
 It turns out that even smaller retailers can make big strides by taking these cues from Apple.